intrahealth/gofr/docs/user_guide/partitions.md

 There are various ways of creating partitions in GOFR.
 They include:

-1. **Uploading a CSV**- Uploading a CSV with relevant facility data into GOFR creates a partition
+1. **Uploading a CSV**- Uploading a CSV with relevant facility data into GOFR creates a partition with the data contained in the CSV

 2. **Using a Remote Source** -If a user has credentials to access a DHIS2 or FHIR server, they can use it as a remote data source to populate data into GOFR, thereby creating a new partition